 They say we are what we eat!
 What goes into our bodies always shows up on the outside.
 This is why it’s so important to be mindful of what you eat.
 Here are 20 powerful anti-aging foods for optimal health after 50.

-Knowing that our bodies rely on proper nutrition to keep us going as we age, this is even more crucial.
+Knowing that our bodies rely on proper nutrition to keep us going as we age, is even more crucial.
 While it does take more than eating anti-aging foods to fight off aging, it certainly doesn’t hurt to watch what we are feeding our bodies.

 When we eat and drink right, we feel good!
 Period.